 - Sexual assault: Any nonconsensual sexual act proscribed by Federal, Tribal, or State law, including when the victim lacks capacity to consent. - Domestic violence: Includes felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction and includes the use or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who is a current or former spouse or intimate partner of the victim, or person similarly situated to a spouse of the victim, is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner, shares a child in common with the victim or who commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction. - Dating violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship is determined by the length of the relationship, the type of relationship, and the frequency of interaction between the people involved in the relationship. - Stalking: A course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others or suffer substantial emotional distress.
+The existence of such a relationship is determined by the length of the relationship, the type of relationship, and the frequency of interaction between the people involved in the relationship. - Stalking: A course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others or suffer substantial emotional distress. - Sex trafficking: The recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the purpose of a commercial sex act.
+Causing a person who has not attained the age of 18 years to engage in a commercial sex act regardless of consent.

-Staff Information
+Staff

-1. Were Financial Assistance for Victims Program funds used to fund staff time (at your agency, at a partner agency, contractors, or stipends) during the current reporting period?
+1. Were Tribal Financial Assistance Program funds used to fund staff time (at your agency, at a partner agency, contractors, or stipends) during the current reporting period?

-Select "yes" if Financial Assistance for Victims Program funds were used to pay for staff salary/wages.
-Financial Assistance for Victims Program-funded staff may be located at an agency other than the grantee agency.
+Select "yes" if Tribal Financial Assistance Program funds were used to pay for staff salary/wages.
+Tribal Financial Assistance Program-funded staff may be located at an agency other than the grantee agency.
 Also consider all stipends and contracted staff.